Emetophobe/detect_version/README.md

     python detect_version.py <script>

-## Note: This script is currently in development.
+## This script is currently in development.
 Bug reports or suggestions are welcome.
+Use at your own risk.